 To qualify for this exemption the investing company must still be the holding company of a trading group or a trading company itself immediately after the disposal.
 If it is no longer a trading company or member of a trading group, dissolution of the holding company should proceed immediately in order to qualify for the exemption.

-The UK does not charge capital gains tax on the sale of shareholding assets situated in the UK by non-residents.
+The UK does not charge capital gains tax on the sale of shares in the holding company situated in the UK by non-residents.
 Therefore if the holding company is itself disposed of by non-UK owners (personal or corporate ownership) there is no exposure to UK capital gains tax.

 There is anti-avoidance if the holding company is mainly a property investment company, which would bring gains into the UK tax charge.